-I’ve birded and explored Carrizo before (look here for my photos), this was my fifth trip.
+I’ve birded and explored Carrizo before, this was my fifth trip.
 I’d felt I’d gotten as far as I could at learning the monument poking around on my own, so I wanted to spend some time with people who knew it better than I did and see what I could learn.
 This trip was perfect for that.
 We were led by two people, one from Audubon and one from the Nature Conservancy, a group very involved in protection and management of the Monument.

 When I’d visited last year, one of the things I came away with was how dry it was from the (at that point still just starting) drought.
 With the work I’ve been doing out in the central valley refuges and some of the areas I explore on a regular basis being hit so hard by this drought, I had a feeling the Carrizo area was going to be brutal.

 I was right; the Monument is exceptionally parched, and much of the normal winter bird population has relocated to other locations.
 Our best birding of the day came at a rest stop at a park on the way up the highway to the Monument, where among other things we found a Red-Naped sapsucker and I was able to magically turn a fox sparrow into a hermit thrush as it walked behind a bush to the amusement of many.